-If you are told by a staff that a certain article of clothing is inappropriate, you are to change clothes immediately.
+If you are told by staff that an article of clothing is inappropriate, you are to change clothes immediately.
 You are not to wear that article of clothing again while at VisionQuest.
 This can be reviewed by the director who has ultimate say on this subject.

 Resident accommodations are double occupancy for the majority.
 You are expected to share the area.